 Nothing strikes fear into the heart of a marketer quite like being asked to write a blog post.
 Some marketers would rather wrestle with pivot tables (or grizzly bears) for days on end than write a blog post – but why?

 With content marketing shaping up as one of the most important marketing skills to have on your resume, getting a handle on writing could really benefit your career as well as the obvious benefit of increasing traffic to your company's site.

-Writing is intimidating to a lot of people, particularly those who don’t write for a living or blog on a regular basis.
+Writing is intimidating to a lot of people, particularly those who don’t write for a living or on a regular basis.
 The good news is that writing doesn’t have to be agonizing, and almost anybody can improve their writing skills with a little discipline and a willingness to learn.
-In this article, I’m going to share 16 ways you can start improving your writing skills right now.
+Here are 16 ways you can start improving your writing skills right now.

 1. Brush Up on the Basics

 Before you can start writing incredible content, you’ll need at least an intermediate understanding of the basic principles of writing.

 This doesn’t mean you need to enroll in a prestigious creative writing program at an Ivy league university, but you will need to know the basics of grammar and spelling.
 Every writer should have a copy of “The Elements of Style” by Strunk and White on their bookshelf, as this small but invaluable book is one of the most comprehensive resources on the correct use of grammar and other helpful topics.